cirosantilli/linux-cheat/audio/README.md

 Interactive front end for libSoX.

-Must install available formats separatelly.
+Must install available formats separately.

 Record from microphone into `a.wav` file: